 Q. How do I take care of my new industrial piercing?

 Q. Why does my industrial piercing hurt?

-Q. What kind of industrial piercing jewelry can I buy?
+Q. What kind of jewelry can I buy for my industrial piercing?

 Answers to Common Industrial Piercing Questions